 Step 2: Pass All Required Testing

-Aspiring business education teacher candidates must first pass three Georgia Assessments for the Certification of Educators (GACE) tests to be accepted into a state-approved educator preparation program.
-These tests assess teacher program candidates in the areas of reading, mathematics and writing.
+Aspiring business education teacher candidates must first have earned minimum acceptable scores on the SAT®, ACT®, or GRE®, or pass the three Georgia Assessments for the Certification of Educators (GACE) tests, to be accepted into a state-approved educator preparation program.
+The GACE tests assess teacher program candidates in the areas of reading, mathematics and writing.
 The reading and mathematics tests are comprised of 56 selected-response questions, whereas the writing tests consists of 40 selected-response questions and two written assignments.
 The tests can be taken separately or together (the combined test code is 700).
 The tests are as follows:

 - Reading (code: 200)

 When business educator hopefuls have completed, or are nearing completion of, the education requirement, they are ready to take the required GACE for that subject area.
 The relevant tests that business education teacher candidates should take are as follows:

 - Business Education (6-12) (codes: 042, 043)